What is Packet Loss?

 It is the same with network traffic.
 When network traffic reaches maximum capacity, some packets will invariably need to wait.
 Unfortunately, a connection can only handle so much, and packets are the first things to get abandoned when a network plays catch-up.
 Fortunately, software today is programmed in such a way that it tries to go back for "lost" packets by resending the data or reducing transfer speeds in order to give each packet an opportunity to travel through the network.

-Aging, outdated hardware in the form of firewalls, network routers, and switches could cause packet loss.
+Aging, outdated hardware in the form of firewalls, network routers, and switches could affect network performance and cause packet loss.
 Older endpoints, including older models of smartphones and laptops used by employees, can also cause packet loss.
 Older devices, with outdated chipsets, could hog power and cause bottlenecks in the network.

 Bugs might also cause packet loss.
 They usually appear in older versions of software and can cause issues with file transmission.
-For example, the size of a Word document created with an older version of Word might be larger than it would be had the creator used a newer version.
+For example, the size of a Word document created with an older version of Word might be larger than it would be had the creator used a newer version of the application.
 This could slow the document's transfer and cause packet loss.

 Packet loss can also occur as a result of a security breach.
 Cyber criminals have figured out a way to launch something called a packet drop attack.
-In this type of breach, a cyberattacker takes control of a router and sends instructions that drop packets into a stream of data.
+In this type of breach, a cyberattacker takes control of a router and sends instructions that drop packet data into a stream.
 When an organization experiences an unusually high rate of packet loss across a network in a very short amount of time, it is possible that a packet loss attack is underway.

 With so many online services running and apps launched simultaneously, a device might simply be overloaded.
 At scale, with hundreds, if not thousands, of devices connected to the network all at the same time, the entire network might be operating at a capacity level it was not initially designed to accommodate.